leaferst/W3S-2.7/README.md

 ## Lesson Objectives

 Learners will understand:
+- Conceptually about software modularization.
-- What modularization is and why it is used
+- What is CommonJS and ES6 modules
 - The difference between CommonJS and ES6 modules
+- What is package.json and npm

 Learners will be able to:
-- Create modules using require and module.export
+- Work with require and module.exports (CommonJS).
-- Create modules using import and export
+- Work with import and export (ES6).
+- Utilize a dependency installed with npm.

 ## Lesson Plan